 I learned a lot during this time.
-I learned how to get top dollar for all the crap that I don't need, as well as a way to get paid to unclutter my house.
-Here are several places where I sold things to keep my startup alive, got some extra cash and unclutter my life at the same time.
+I learned how to get top dollar for all the stuff that I don't need, as well as a way to get paid to unclutter my house.
+Here are several places where I sold things to keep my startup alive, got some extra cash and organize my life at the same time.

-If you’re in a pinch and need money ASAP, there’s probably no better option than visiting your local pawn shop.
-While you probably don’t have a hidden gem that will get you featured on Pawn Stars, you can pretty much sell any of your unwanted items that have some sort of value, such as jewelry, electronics, or collectibles like coins.
-Make sure that you being in some sort of proof of purchase though.
+If you’re in a pinch and need money ASAP, there’s probably a no better option than visiting your local pawn shop.
+While you probably don’t have a hidden gem that will get you featured on the show Pawn Stars, you can pretty much sell any of your unwanted items that have some sort of value, such as jewelry, electronics, or collectibles like coins.
+Make sure that you bring in some sort of proof of purchase though.

 Another option is selling your items to a local consignment shop.
 The main advantage of these second-hand shops is that most of them focus on one type of product.
 For example, there are consignment shops dedicated solely to clothes, books, musical instruments, furniture, electronics, antiques and even automobiles.
 Because of this, you may be able to get a better price at a consignment then you would at a pawn shop.